Gboster-0/DMM-To-VMF/README.md

 After that a file named 'output.vmf' will appear, if it takes more than 5 seconds something probably went wrong

 4. Launch the hammer editor (comes pre-installed with games that use it)
-5. Open up the 'output.vmf' file
+5. Open up the 'output.vmf' file (if it tells you that a few invalid solids exist, just tell it to erase them and tell me the map)
 * Psst, if you want a map preview/good screenshot then all the skyboxes are grouped in 1 visgroup thats easy to disable
 * Do remember to enable it when doing the next step, else the hammer editor will take your balls
 6. Click "File >> Run Map"
+* (just a suggestion, before actual compiling try to do it with RAD OFF and auto-run also being off, if the map has leaks as indicated by a giant **** leaked **** at the top of the log there's no point compiling it.)
 Suggested settings:
 * Run BSP: Normal, No water
 * Run VIS: Normal